osmontero/UTMStack/plugins/README.md

 1. **Limit Data Types**: Specify only the data types that the rule applies to.
 This reduces the number of events that need to be evaluated.
-2. **Use Efficient Expressions**: Use efficient expressions in the `where.expression` field.
+2. **Use Efficient Expressions**: Use efficient expressions in the `where` field.
 Avoid complex expressions that require a lot of processing.
 3. **Limit AfterEvents Searches**: Limit the number of `afterEvents` searches and the time window for each search.
 This reduces the load on the search engine.